persiandataset/Arshasb/README.md

 In this repository, Arshaseb (ancient Iranian name) Persian OCR dataset  is located.
 This dataset contains 33,000 pages of Persian text, of which 7,000 pages have been published for free.<br>
-In this datasets, the position of each word is precisely labeled.look at this sample:</br>
+In this datasets, the position of each word is precisely labeled.
+Look at this sample:</br>
 <img src="https://github.com/persiandataset/Arshasb/blob/main/page_08734.png"></img>

 # Download